ekusuma/handin240/README.md

 workflow with respect to code submissions with the intent of removing Autolab from the flow entirely, as well as make the lives of the (best) TAs easier.

-Written in Python, intended for ver.
-2.7.5.
+Written in Python, updated to Python3

 If you have any problems/questions *please read this in its entirety first*.
 If you still have problems/questions, then put up a post on Piazza or contact Edric